zamzar/zamzar-python/README.md

 zamzar = ZamzarClient("YOUR_API_KEY_GOES_HERE", environment=Environment.SANDBOX)
 ```

-The Zamzar Python library uses the production environment by default, but you can also specify it explicitly:
+The Zamzar Python SDK uses the production environment by default, but you can also specify it explicitly:

 ```python
 from zamzar_sdk import ZamzarClient, Environment